CEMS Inbound - Applying for Keio and Information on Visa and Housing

 - If your passport is due to expire during your exchange, it is your responsibility to renew your passport beforehand.

-- If you are a Japanese national, make sure to fill out your name in Japanese via the online application system.
+- Japanese nationals are also required to upload their Japanese passport. - If you are a Japanese national, make sure to fill out your name in Japanese on the online application.

 PDF